-- b) A person to be appointed as Director, KMP or SMP should possess adequate qualification, expertise and experience for the position he / she is considered for. - c) The Committee has discretion to decide whether qualification, expertise and experience possessed by a person are sufficient / satisfactory for the designated position and the criteria shall be in compliance with the provision of Companies Act 2013, SEBI Listing Regulations and such other requirements as may be required by any law for the time being in force and applicable to the Company. - d) Approval of shareholders for appointment of a person on the Board of Directors is required to be taken at the next general meeting or within a time period of three months from the date of appointment, whichever is earlier. - e) The Company shall not appoint or continue employment of any person as a Managing Director / Whole-time Director who has attained the age of seventy years and Non-Executive Director who has attained the age of seventy-five years.
-Provided that the term of person holding these position(s) may be extended beyond the age of seventy years/seventy five years with the approval of the shareholders by passing a special resolution based on the justification stating reasons / clarification for extension of appointment beyond seventy years/ seventy five years as the case may be. - f) The appointment, re-appointment or removal of an Independent Director of the Company, shall be subject to the approval of shareholders by way of a special resolution. - g) A whole-time KMP of the Company shall not hold office in more than one company except in its subsidiary company at the same time.
-However, a whole-time KMP can be appointed as a Director in any company, with the permission of the Board of Directors of the Company. - h) With respect to appointment of Employees other than the one mentioned above, the Human Resource Department with the consultation / advice /recommendations of the respective Functional Head / Managing Director of the Company, as the case may be, can decide on their appointments and the same need not be recommended to the Committee/Board as the case may be.
+- a) The Committee shall identify and ascertain the integrity, qualification, expertise and experience of the person for appointment as, Director, KMP or Senior Management who may be qualified to become Directors or KMP or Senior Management and recommend to the Board his / her appointment.
+The Committee may at its discretion ratify the appointment of Senior Management and recommend the same to the Board; - b) A person to be appointed as Director, KMP or Senior Management should possess adequate qualification, expertise and experience for the position he / she is considered for; - c) The Committee has discretion to decide whether qualification, expertise and experience possessed by a person are sufficient / satisfactory for the designated position and the criteria shall be in compliance with the provision of Companies Act 2013, SEBI Listing Regulations and such other requirements as may be required by any law for the time being in force and applicable to the Company; - d) Approval of shareholders for appointment of a person on the Board of Directors is required to be taken at the next general meeting or within a time period of three months from the date of appointment, whichever is earlier; - e) The Company shall not appoint or continue employment of any person as a Managing Director / Whole-time Director who has attained the age of seventy years and Non-Executive Director who has attained the age of seventy-five years.
+Provided that the term of person holding these position(s) may be extended beyond the age of seventy years /seventy-five years with the approval of the shareholders by passing a special resolution based on the justification stating reasons / clarification for extension of appointment beyond seventy years/ seventy five years as the case may be; - f) The appointment, re-appointment or removal of an Independent Director of the Company, shall be subject to the approval of shareholders by way of a special resolution; - g) Where a special resolution for the appointment of an independent director fails to get the requisite majority of votes but the votes cast in favour of the resolution exceed the votes cast against the resolution and the votes cast by the public shareholders in favour of the resolution exceed the votes cast against the resolution, then the appointment of such an independent director shall be deemed to have been made under sub-regulation (2A) of Regulation 25; - h) An independent director appointed under the above shall be removed only if the votes cast in favour of the resolution proposing the removal exceed the votes cast against the resolution and the votes cast by the public shareholders in favour of the resolution exceed the votes cast against the resolution;

+- i) A whole-time KMP of the Company shall not hold office in more than one company except in its subsidiary company at the same time.
+However, a whole-time KMP can be appointed as a Director in any company, with the permission of the Board of Directors of the Company; and - j) With respect to appointment of Employees other than the one mentioned above, the Human Resource Department with the consultation / advice /recommendations of the respective Functional Head / Managing Director of the Company, as the case may be, can decide on their appointments and the same need not be recommended to the Committee/Board as the case may be.